Deffo0/Tabular-Minimization/README.md

 4. Get the minimal prime implicants and print it after converting it to letters by:

-A. Check for E.P.I and collect them.
++ Check for E.P.I and collect them.

-B. Apply Petrick’s method if E.P.I is not found.
++ Apply Petrick’s method if E.P.I is not found.